Some people place a rubber cap on the paddle shaft and use it as a walking stick.

 Drill a hole at a point where there’s enough overlap to make the assembly strong, and then fit a spring clip.
 I bought a pair on eBay for a fiver, though you can buy cheaper pressed out ones for less.

 Next, line up the two holes or fit the spring clip and add a collar.
 You don’t want the nib’s striking force impacting on the clip’s button alone.
 I sawed a bit of old fibreglass kayak shaft which was a tight fit on the blue tube, so split it then glued it on.
-That glue didn’t work so well so I roughed it up, more glue then added a couple of rivets.
-The collar also protects the end of your paddle shaft a bit.
+That glue didn’t work so well so I added a couple of rivets.
+The collar also protects the end of your paddle shaft.
 The actual end ‘nib’ is currently a black plastic screw section.
 Stuff and glue in a bit of cork or other blockage in your nib end (right) to stop the tube slowly filling with mud or stones.
 The nib weighs 137g.

-Using the packstaff with an open shaft at the top, I sometimes worry that stumbling onto that shaft at face height could be painful.
-With a canoe T-grip (left; fiver on ebay) you can press comfortably on the staff coming down a hill, and it also acts as a handy hook.
+Using the packstaff with an open shaft at the top, I sometimes worry that stumbling onto that shaft at face height could take an eye out.
+With a canoe T-grip (below left; fiver on ebay) you can press comfortably on the staff coming down a hill, and it also acts as a handy hook.
 Mine had to be ground down to fit.
 It weighs 78g with a 6mm SoftTie to attach it to the nib during transit.

 When you don’t need to carry the packstaff you can stick it under a shoulder strap, but I find it slips out.
 So better to break it down to two parts and slip it under a belt or similar loop.
 Again, I find the double-loopable SoftTies handy for this, and the loop stays on this paddle to make a handy paddle leash attachment using the mooring line when sailing or in rough open water.